County Fermanagh: Knowledge of Ulster Scots

+National identity

 Industry and tourism

 Agriculture and tourism are two of the most important industries in Fermanagh.
 The main types of farming in the area are beef, dairy, sheep, pigs and some poultry.
 Most of the agricultural land is used as grassland for grazing and silage or hay rather than for other crops.

 The waterways are extensively used by cabin cruisers, other small pleasure craft and anglers.
 The main town of Fermanagh is Enniskillen (Inis Ceithleann, 'Ceithleann's island').
 The island town hosts a range of attractions including the Castle Coole Estate and Enniskillen Castle, which is home to the museum of The Royal Inniskilling Fusiliers and the 5th Royal Inniskilling Dragoon Guards.
 Fermanagh is also home to The Boatyard Distillery, a distillery producing gin.